rajujosiah/FBGL-MINISTRIES-PROJECTS/frontend/SUPABASE_SETUP.md

 CREATE POLICY "Public read access for project_managers" ON project_managers FOR SELECT USING (true);
 CREATE POLICY "Public read access for social_workers" ON social_workers FOR SELECT USING (true);
 CREATE POLICY "Public read access for projects" ON projects FOR SELECT USING (true);

+-- Add password column to tables (Run this if tables already exist) ALTER TABLE area_managers ADD COLUMN IF NOT EXISTS password VARCHAR(255);
+ALTER TABLE project_managers ADD COLUMN IF NOT EXISTS password VARCHAR(255);
+ALTER TABLE social_workers ADD COLUMN IF NOT EXISTS password VARCHAR(255);
 ```

 ## Sample Data